jchouishere/gift-card-gen/README.md

 2) implementing additional layer to deter multiple attempts (delay of 5 seconds after each failed attempt, completely void the gift card after X number of attempts)

-3) bind gift card number with its value in an external database (this has its own security loopholes)
+3) binding gift card number with its value in an external database (this has its own security loopholes

-4) design a different ruleset for different value classes ( $5, $10, $15, $25, etc)
+4) designing a different ruleset for different value classes ( $5, $10, $15, $25, etc)

-5) pre-generate numbers and store them in a database
+5) pre-generating numbers and store them in a database

 6) anything else?